 Another notable thing is that Mio is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-In terms of college education, Mio is nearly on par with the US average for all cities of 21.84%: 20.33% of adults 25 and older in Mio have a bachelor's degree or advanced degree.
+The percentage of adults in Mio who are college-educated is close to the national average for all communities of 21.84%: 20.33% of the adults in Mio have a bachelor's degree or advanced degree.

 The people who call Mio home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mio residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mio include German, English, Dutch, Polish, and Irish.